robin-rpr/calos/INSTALL.rst

   $ sudo dnf install rsync bats

-  * :code:`rsync`: Fast file transfer utility, used by some Charliecloud features for efficient file synchronization
+  * :code:`rsync`: Fast file transfer utility, used by some Clearly features for efficient file synchronization
-  * :code:`bats`: Bash Automated Testing System, required for running Charliecloud's test suite
+  * :code:`bats`: Bash Automated Testing System, required for running Clearly's test suite

 Building from source
 --------------------

-We provide `tarballs <https://github.com/hpc/charliecloud/releases>`_ with a fairly standard :code:`configure` script.
+We provide `tarballs <https://github.com/clearly-inc/clearly/releases>`_ with a fairly standard :code:`configure` script.
 You can also clone the repository and build from there.
 Thus, build and install can be as simple as::